 DISSERTATION DEFENSE - FINAL EXAM

 The final defense of your dissertation will take place in two stages only after you have met the minimum publication requirement:

 - First, a private defense in front of the thesis committee.
 The student should meet with the committee chair beforehand to discuss and agree upon general expectations for a brief initial presentation of no more than 10 slides.
 The presentation can include a synopsis of dissertation highlights, but should highlight broader or unresolved aspects of the thesis research and facilitate a forward-thinking conversation.
 The intent of the presentation is to help the committee assess whether or not the student has become a mature scientist.
 The committee will engage the student by asking questions arising from the presentation, the dissertation, and if applicable, peer reviews of a manuscript used to satisfy the publication requirement but not yet accepted for publication.
-If the student passes the oral exam, then all committee members, including the advisor and the chair, will sign the appropriate graduate school document.
+If the student passes the defense, then all committee members, including the advisor and chair, will sign the appropriate graduate school document.
 The thesis committee chair will certify (by initialing the final exam form) that the dissertation has been approved for electronic submission at the time of defense if no edits are requested, or after any required edits are completed and approved.